This article was last updated on March 2, 2022.

 You're signed up for the Blue newsletter.
 You now have one more thing to help you with your goal of living healthy.

 There was an error completing your request.
 Please try again later.

 Anxiety disorders, on the other hand, cause ongoing symptoms that may impact all areas of life External Site: with your family, in social situations, and at school or work.
 The symptoms generally start around 19 years of age, however, 25 percent of cases will start by age 14.
-Sehr advises that an anxiety disorder shouldn't be diagnosed until the symptoms affect an important aspect of a person's life.
+Muller advises that an anxiety disorder shouldn't be diagnosed until the symptoms affect an important aspect of a person's life.

 5 facts about anxiety disorders